juniorkowal/spine-segmentation/README.md

 preprocessing classes specifically tailored for the VerSe dataset.

 ### Workflow:
-1. **Preprocessing**: Preprocess, convert and compress the VerSe dataset into the H5 format using `hdf5plugin` for efficient memory usage (e.g. do resampling to 1mm for CT images beforehand).
+1. **Preprocessing**: Preprocess, convert and compress the VerSe dataset into the H5 format using `h5py` and `hdf5plugin` for efficient memory usage (e.g. do resampling to 1mm for CT images beforehand).
 2. **Training**:
    - **Heatmap (Spine Localization)**: Train a heatmap model for spine localization with the following command:
      ```